When you can burn, when you need a licence and how to burn safely.

 You can burn heather, rough grass, gorse, bracken and Vaccinium species (such as bilberries) if you follow the rules below and get a licence where required.

-If you don’t follow the rules for burning grass or heather you can be prosecuted and fined up to £1,000.
+If you do not follow the rules for burning grass or heather you can be prosecuted and fined up to £1,000.

 When burning heather or grass you must: